tkzeng/GeneBayes/README.md

 # GeneBayes

 GeneBayes is an Empirical Bayes framework that can be used to improve estimation of any gene property that one can relate to available data through a likelihood function.
-See XXX for an in-depth application of GeneBayes for gene constraint ($s_\text{het}$) estimation.
+See [Zeng et al. 2023](https://www.biorxiv.org/content/10.1101/2023.05.19.541520v1) for an in-depth application of GeneBayes for gene constraint ($s_\text{het}$) estimation.
 See below for additional example applications.

 To estimate a gene property of interest using GeneBayes, one needs to specify a prior distribution and likelihood.
 Then, GeneBayes trains a machine learning model (gradient-boosted trees) to predict the parameters of the prior distribution by maximizing the likelihood of the data.
 Finally, GeneBayes computes a per-gene posterior distribution for the gene property of interest, returning a posterior mean and 95% credible interval for each gene.